Interdisciplinary research is a major factor in the School with collaborations in:

 - Institute for Medieval Studies,

-- including inter-faculty collaborations with the School of History and the Department of Linguistics and Phonetics in the Faculty of Arts.
+- Inter-faculty collaborations with the School of History and the Department of Linguistics and Phonetics in the Faculty of Arts.

 The interests of the current full-time members of staff range across the whole spectrum of English studies and are sustained by active research and publishing.
 The individual research interests of members of staff are indicated on their staff pages, which also contain lists of their publications.
 In the last five years over three hundred books, articles, and reviews, comprising a wide variety of critical studies, editions and biographies, have been published by the staff.
 Recent book publications give a good idea of the range and vitality of the School's research.

-PhD students are very much a part of the School's research community, working on both specific projects, such as the BBC Voices archives, and organising their own seminar series and conferences.
+PhD students are very much a part of the School's research community, participating in research groups and organising their own seminar series and conferences.